 A753.1.1 is an Eskimo folk tale and is mentioned by an author name Golder, in volume 16 (Roman numeral XVI) on page 29 of a publication abbreviated JAFL.

-Use the tabs on the left hand side of this page to locate JAFL or the title of a books given as a reference.
-They go to an online version of the Bibliography and Abbreviations entries in the Motif-Index, For example, if you search the H - M tab for JAFL you will find *JAFL = Journal of American Folk-Lore.
+To locate this online, use the tabs on the left hand side of this page.
+For example, if you search the H - M tab for JAFL you will find *JAFL = Journal of American Folk-Lore.
 Boston, etc., 1888 ff..
 Entries which are available in the HathiTrust or the Internet Archive are linked.
 Once connected to the text, use the page number given in the entry to navigate to the start page of the tale.

-Story Search is an online database of "Motifs" from the Stith Thompson Motif Index of Folk-Literature.
+The most useful volume at the Hathitrust is Volume Six, the Index.
+For example, you could use it to find folk-tales that have a LION in them.
+Another way to look up LION would be to use Story Search.
+It is an online database of "Motifs" from the Stith Thompson Motif Index of Folk-Literature.
 It can only search single words, but it might be useful in finding a motif number for a story.
 You can then search the Motif-Index to find the story.